 The share purchase agreement provided Swala with the right to acquire up to a maximum of 40% of the outstanding Class A shares of PAEM based on the same terms and conditions.
-The Company terminated this right on March 31, 2019.
+Subsequent to December 31, 2018 the Company terminated this right.